edumserrano/dotnet-sdk-extensions/docs/dev-notes/github-workflows.md

 [As per documentation](https://docs.github.com/en/code-security/secure-coding/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning#avoiding-unnecessary-scans-of-pull-requests):
 >For CodeQL code scanning workflow files, don't use the paths-ignore or paths keywords with the on:push event as this is likely to cause missing analyses.
 For accurate results, CodeQL code scanning needs to be able to compare new changes with the analysis of the previous commit.

+## dotnet-format workflow

+This workflow runs [dotnet format](https://github.com/dotnet/format) on pushes to the main branch and creates a pull request when changes are required.

+The dotnet format will report violations based on the [.editorconfig](/.editorconfig) file.

+There are several analyzers added to the projects via the [Directory.Build.props](/docs/dev-notes/dev-notes-main.md#projects-wide-configuration) files which enhance the results of the dotnet format tool.

+## dotnet-format-pr workflow

+Similar to the [dotnet-format workflow](#dotnet-format-workflow) but it runs only on pull requests and adds a comment to the pull request with the results of running the dotnet format tool.